CederGroupHub/sparse-lm/paper/paper.md

 estimated from the data [@Bertsimas:2016-a].
 The second inequality constraint introduces general sparsity by ensuring that at most $k$ coefficients are nonzero.
 If
-$G$ includes only singleton groups of covariates then the MIQP formulation is equivalent to the Best Subset Selection problem; otherwise it is a generalization that enables groups-level sparsity structure.
-The final inequality constraint can be used to introduce hierarchical structure into the model.
+$G$ includes only singleton groups of covariates then the MIQP formulation is equivalent to the Best Subset Selection problem, otherwise it is a generalization that enables group-level sparsity structure.
+The last inequality constraint can be used to introduce hierarchical structure into the model.
 Finally, we have also included an
 $\ell_2$ regularization term controlled by the hyperparameter $\lambda$, which is useful when dealing with poorly conditioned design matrices.